MCplatt/MCplatt/README.md

 -
     For Pathfind Algorithms i researched and programmed a homebrew A* algorithm that solved pictures of mazes fed to it by the openCV library.

-    For Visual Processing I have used openCV for most picture breakdown and analysing for my previously stated maze solving app and for moy other
+    For Visual Processing I have used openCV for most picture breakdown and analysing for the previously stated maze solving app and for my other
       Raspberry Pi LED strip/Camera project

     For Video Games I research the development process by watching GDC videos on a rregular basis and toying around in